RuanJansen/first_week/activity.md

 Tuesday: I got a package today from Glucode, what could it be?
 A MACBOOK!
 Wednesday: My team and I were grinding the project we had to present for the IACD the following day.
 Thursday: My team and I presented our UCTCompanion app to the IACD.
 We also worked on a presentation we had to do for our Glucode team the following day.
+Friday: I presented my presentation about myself and the Breaking Bad app to my Glucode team.